danqing-wang/danqing-wang.github.io/awards.md

 type: awards
 ---

+2023    Rising Stars of Light, before faculty track

-2022    Rising Stars in EECS, Class of 2022
+2022    Rising Stars in EECS, USA

 2020    Forbes 30 Under 30 in Science, Class of 2021